 Schiele Subdivision And Alameda Park Historic District Designation Process

-The map below illustrates the proposed historic district boundaries of the Schiele Subdivision and Alameda Park neighborhood.
-Click on the blue dots for property specific information, including links to Department of Parks and Recreation (DPR) Primary Record 523A forms for each property.
+The map below illustrates the boundaries of the Schiele Subdivision and Alameda Park City Landmark Historic District.
+Click on the blue dots for property specific information, including links to Department of Parks and Recreation (DPR) Primary Record 523A forms for each property

 What is a historic district?